-6. (Optional) If you have installed the JIRA REST Connector on a machine that is behind a proxy server, set the following parameters so that the connector can access the JIRA instance.
+6. If you have installed the connector on a machine that is behind a proxy server, set the following configuration parameters so that the connector can access OneDrive.

-ProxyHost The host name or IP address of the proxy server to use.
+ProxyHost The host name or IP address of the proxy server to use to access OneDrive.

-ProxyPort The port of the proxy server to use.
+ProxyPort The port of the proxy server to use to access OneDrive.